I’ll start off by saying this-

 - First of all, we have the all-purpose drywall mud.
 As the name implies, these types of compounds not only for embedding joints, but you can also use them for texturing and skim-coating as well.
-These types of pre-mixed solutions are feature all-purpose formulae.
+These types of pre-mixed mud are feature all-purpose formulae.

 - The key advantage with these is that they are really good for getting started for DIY purposes.
 Also, the fast-drying times do complement the overall package.
 But there are some issues regarding the strength of such compounds

 - Then you have the topping compounds, which are much better after the application of 2-coatings on the drywall joint.
 They have really low shrink ability, which makes them a highly viable option for reducing sanding times.
 These types of compounds are generally available in powdered form.

 - Topping compounds are there for sealing concrete cracks.
 They feature very high adhesion and low shrink ability, making them the ideal options for multi-layer partitions.
 Also, they do feature a significant amount of crack resistance, which also allows them to be the top choice for joint tape embedding in the early stages of joint mending.